 - Corticosteroids, or prednisone, which turn down the immune system's activity to reduce inflammation.
-Prednisone can have some serious side effects if taken long term, so you may be treated for a while and then be tapered off as your symptoms improve.
+Prednisone can have some serious side effects if taken long term, so you may be treated for a while and then your healthcare provider may gradually decrease your dose of this medication as your symptoms improve.

 - Antimalarials, which are usually used to treat malaria, may help with sarcoidosis of the skin or joints.

 - TNF inhibitors, which are also used to treat inflammation in rheumatoid arthritis, may be given intravenously or injected under your skin for sarcoidosis.

 - Corticotropin, a drug that helps your body produce its natural steroid hormones and can be injected under your skin.

 Often starting a new medication can come with new side effects, which is why it is important to report any changes to your healthcare provider and stay on top of your lab work.
 If your sarcoidosis of the lungs progresses to pulmonary fibrosis, your healthcare provider may recommend additional treatments such as respiratory medications, oxygen therapy, pulmonary rehabilitation and in severe enough cases may consider you a candidate for a lung transplant.

 Depending on the location, symptoms and severity of your disease, your treatment and management options may vary.